melange-re/melange-opam-template/README.md

 ## Commands

-All the build commands are defined in the `package.json` `scripts` field.
+All the build commands are defined in the `scripts` field of `package.json`.
 This is completely optional, and other tools like `make` could be used.

 You can see all available commands by running `npm run`.
 There are explanations